 National Public Health Week has arrived and I wanted to touch base and see how all of you are doing.
-During the first full week of April each year, communities across the United States are brought together to observe National Public Health Week as a time to acknowledge the influences of public health and spotlight issues that are important to advancing the health of the nation.
+During the first full week of April each year, communities across the United States are brought together to observe National Public Health Week as a time to acknowledge the influences of both public health in cities and rural areas, whilst spotlighting issues that are important to advancing the health of the nation.
 National campaigns are developed to educate the public, politicians, and health care practitioners about issues around the country.
 The goal is to raise awareness, promote prevention, and create an overall healthier nation.

 Are you staying on top of your health and being proactive about educating yourself?
 This week is the perfect time to play catch-up and think about what you need to do to stay healthy.
 Here are a few ways you can do so: